Our comprehensive guide covers everything you need to know about setting up a parrot cage. From size, location, food, cleaning, perches and more.

 Another option is including parrots as part of your routine.
 Many people take their birds into the shower with them as a daily routine.

 Just remember not to wet a bird too late in the day as the feathers must be dry before sunset.
 Cockatoos can adore hair dryers.

 Do birds need to be covered at night?

-Companion carers who do cover believe that it gives a bird a more restful night and a sense of routine.
-A nervous bird can be reassured.
+Companion carers who cover their birds believe that it gives a bird a more restful night and a sense of routine.
+Covering can offer reassurance for a nervous bird.

-I believe a cover used to quieten a screaming bird is unkind and unproductive.
+I advise against using a cover to to quieten a screaming bird is I feel it is unkind and unproductive.

 Many parrots enjoy being covered and will say ‘night-night’ and eagerly ‘good morning’ when it’s time for the cover to be removed.

 I‘d never cover a bird for more than 12 hours because that is their natural rhythm wired into their brains.

 I’ve never used covers myself however know of parrot owners who have and can see the benefits to them.
 They’re a personal preference and new parrot owners soon discover what works best for them and their bird’s routine.

 How much time should parrots spend out of their cage?